 About Using Cell Phones in Mexico

 Mexico has an extensive cellular telephone network.
 Telmex spun-off its mobile operations into a separate company called America Movil and their service in Mexico is called 'Telcel'.
-The other main operators are 'IUSACell' and Spain's 'Movistar' (owned by Telefonica).
+The other main operators are 'IUSACell' (now owned by AT&T) and Spain's 'Movistar' (owned by Telefonica).

 Pre-Pay phone "kits" offer easy access to the phone network without the need for a contract or minimum term.
-However, the call and roaming charges are the highest.
+However, the call and roaming charges are higher than contract phones.

 You can buy top-up cards in many places which can be used to increase your call credit any time (the credit must be used within 60 days), and the network system gives you the option to manage your account in English (check balances, add call credit, etc).